Zeying-Gong/PatchMixer/README.md

 ## Results

-### 🏆 Achieve state-of-the-art in Long-Term Time series Forecasting.
+### 🏆 Achieve state-of-the-art in Long-Term Time series Forecasting

 Quantitatively, PatchMixer demonstrates an overall relative reduction of $\mathbf{3.9\%}$ on MSE and $\mathbf{3.0\%}$ on MAE in comparison to the state-of-the-art Transformer (PatchTST).
 When evaluated against the best-performing MLP-based model (DLinear), our model showcases an overall decline of $\mathbf{11.6\%}$ on MSE and $\mathbf{9.4\%}$ on MAE.
 Moreover, in comparison to the achievable outcomes with the best CNN-based model (TimesNet), we demonstrate a remarkable overall relative reduction of $\mathbf{21.2\%}$ on MSE and $\mathbf{12.5\%}$ on MAE.